brookisme/imagebox/README.md

-### Image Kit: python utilities for working with multispectral imagery
+### ImageBox: python utilities for working with multispectral imagery

-ImageKit contains four main modules:
+ImageBox contains four main modules:

 - [io](#io): a rasterio wrapper for reading/writing imagery.
 Simplifies reading windows by returning a window specific profile
 - [processor](#processor): a number of methods for processing images such as normalization, mapping categorical values, augmentation, etc.